quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STOP_SENDING Frame {#frame-stop-sending}

-An endpoint may use a STOP_SENDING frame (type=0x0c) to communicate that incoming data is being discarded on receipt at application request.
+An endpoint may use a STOP_SENDING frame to communicate that incoming data is being discarded on receipt at application request.
 This signals a peer to abruptly terminate transmission on a stream.
+The STOP_SENDING frame takes the form 0b000100XX (or the values 0x10 through 0x13).

+The least significant bit (0x1) of the frame type identifies the initiator of the stream.
+Client-initiated streams have the least significant bit set to 0;
+server-initiated streams have the bit set to 1.

+The second least significant bit (0x2) of the frame type differentiates between unidirectional streams and bidirectional streams.
+Unidirectional streams have this bit set to 1 and bidirectional streams have this bit set to 0.

 Receipt of a STOP_SENDING frame is only valid for a send stream that exists and is not in the "Ready" state (see {{stream-send-states}}).
 Receiving a